 Soon, weaknesses in the global financial system surfaced and confidence began to fall: the complex and twisted financial instruments (and products) had proliferated to the degree that it had become impossible to calculate the market value of many of them, making it impossible to know the market value of institutions that held or guaranteed them.
 As a result, lending slowed (i.e. some investment banks had to sit on risky loans that investors did not want) and the value of assets plummeted (i.e. lenders wanted to take their money back).
 (Shah 2009)

-The collapse of the U.S. sub-prime mortgage, together with the reversal of the housing boom in other industrialized economies, quickly spread globally to institutions and banks that held financial instruments (and products) related to these mortgages.
+The Great Recession of 2008 caused the collapse of the U.S. sub-prime mortgage, together with the reversal of the housing boom in other industrialized economies, quickly spread globally to institutions and banks that held financial instruments (and products) related to these mortgages.
 These firms soon found their net worth disappearing, and subsequently (because of these developments) liquidity disappeared from the financial system.
 Many banks were caught in this web: suddenly having to obtain additional equity capital in order to meet regulatory requirements and maintain the confidence of depositors.

 As a result, world stock markets and large financial institutions collapsed (i.e. job loss leading to social unrest) or were bought out; even governments in the wealthiest nations had to bail out their financial systems.
 (Conklin & Cadieux 2008) The total that governments (especially in the West) have spent on bailouts is tremendous.
 According to Bloomberg, 33% or $14.5 trillion of the value of the world’s companies have been wiped out by this crisis.